moonrepo: how do I configure affected-only builds/tests for pull requests in GitHub Actions?

 with:

-fetch-depth: 0 # IMPORTANT: needed for affected comparisons
+fetch-depth: 0 # IMPORTANT: needed for moon to compute changed files

 uses: actions/setup-node@v4